spwb_spatial.Rd

 Integer indicating the size of chuncks to be sent to different processes (by default, the number of spatial elements divided by the number of cores).

-Boolean flag to display progress information for simulations.
+Boolean flag to display progress information of simulations.

 An object of class 'sf' containing four elements: